Links vs orange

 What Happens to Your Website If Google Penalizes You

-The first thing that will likely happen if Google imposes a manual action is that your site’s rankings will be negatively affected.
+The first thing that is likely to happen should Google impose a manual action, is that your site’s rankings will be negatively affected.

 However, an indication of a penalty can sometimes be less obvious.